kcantosh/w2k2016/README.md

 * For those participants who expressed an interest in accessing their **accounts after the workshop**: Your accounts are active now and will be accessible until June 11, 2016 inclusively.
 Please use 'wob132' as the **server**.
 Other login parameters remain unchanged.

-* Talks and lectures will be available at the wien2k web site shortly.
+* Lecture slides, videos and tutorials will be available at the http://www.wien2k.at web site shortly.
 Please stay tuned...

 Workshop web page: http://mcmasteel.mcmaster.ca/conf